Upsilon Pi Epsilon: About

 Upsilon Pi Epsilon was established at Texas A&M University in January 1967 as an honor society for computer information.
 It was founded with 22 original members.
 Dr. Dan Drew, head of the university's Department of Computer Science, was the society's advisor and, later, its national president.

 The purpose of Upsilon Pi Epsilon was "the promotion of high scholarship and original investigation in the field of computer science and the advancement of the art and profession of computer science and related endeavors."
-It al recognized talent and sought to maintain high standards in the field.
+It also recognized talent and sought to maintain high standards in the field.
 It was the first society developed for computer science in the United States.

 A second chapter, Alpha of Pennsylvania, was formed at Pennsylvania State University in December 1969.
 The group expanded to other colleges in the United States and abroad, becoming the first international honor society for the computer and information disciplines.

 Upsilon Pi Epsilon became a member of the Association of College Honor Societies in 1997.
 Upsilon Pi Epsilon is endorsed by the Association for Computing Machinery and the Institute of Electrical and Electronics Engineers Computer Society (IEEE-CS).
 It was also a founding member of the International Federation of Engineering Education Societies.

 In 2012, Upsilon Pi Epsilon had 247 active collegiate chapters and 235 active alumni chapters.
 That same year, its annual initiations totaled 2,138 and its total membership was 229,800.